yahaveliyahu/KitchenMate/README.md

 # 🍳 KitchenMate
-KitchenMate is a smart Android app for adapting recipes based on the user's available ingredients.
-The app allows for intelligent search, scanning, saving, and management of recipes, while integrating external sources and advanced recognition capabilities.
+KitchenMate is a smart Android app for customizing recipes based on the user's available ingredients.
+The app enables smart search, scanning, saving, and management of recipes backed by Firebase, while integrating external sources and ML-based ingredient recognition.

 ---